Published on June 24th, 2017 | by Joey Finnegan0

 Drug abuse may have played a role.
 On the same day he murdered Nancy, on June 22nd, Chris paid a visit to the office of Dr. Phil Astin in Carrollton, Georgia.
 There, he picked up a prescription.
 Steroids were found in Benoit’s system at the time of his death, and Astin, the physician who supplied Benoit and others with steroids, was convicted and sent to prison for 10 years.
 According to a note in his autopsy file, Benoit had a severely enlarged heart (620 grams, double the weight of a normal, average, healthy heart) with left ventricular hypertrophy and bilateral atrioventricular dilatation, a common finding in wrestlers who abused steroids and/or human growth hormone.
 Nancy Benoit’s sister claims Benoit would have been dead in a year due to his enlarged heart.

 But the prevailing thought is Chronic Traumatic Encephalopathy, or CTE, a degenerative brain disease found in people who have suffered numerous blows to the head.
-Chris Benoit unmistakably sustained a large amount of shots to the head.
+Chris Benoit unmistakably sustained a large number of shots to the head.

 Here’s a particularly sickening one: